CMMC Guy LogoTHE_CMMC_GUY

 The old system (self-assessment) is dead.
 Everyone lied.
 The DoD knows this.

-Now you need a third-party C3PAO assessment.
+Starting November 10, 2026, you need a third-party C3PAO assessment.
 They check everything:

 • Technical controls (firewalls, MFA, backups)